Common Types of Internet Frauds that Most People Fall for and How to Avoid Them.

 Lottery and any other competition frauds

 You might receive an email a text message from abroad sweepstakes or lottery company, which you have ever heard of but never participated.
-The message will always indicate that you have won money or other big prices in the competition, which you have never participated since it started.
+The message will always indicate that you have won money or other big prices in the competition, which you have never attended since it started.

 These frauds will convince you to send some details about your account so that they can send you the money.
-Others might ask for money to transport the price you have won to you.
+Others might ask for money to transport the price you have won for you.
 You should be care full with such people if you know you do not participate in any gambling.

 The scammer will trick you by asking you to sign the invoice claiming that it is an outstanding invoice or a free entry; however, you should be keen enough since it will not have any subscription agreement on it for you to see clearly.

-You might also receive a call from a fraudster claiming that he or she is your supplier and that a certain product was ordered and you need to send some money for you to receive what you ordered.
+You might also receive a call from a fraudster claiming that he or she is your supplier and that a particular product was ordered and you need to send some money for you to receive what you ordered.
 It might be hard for you to remember what you ordered and the phone number of your supplier, however, most people will send money for goods they will never receive.

 Employment and Job Frauds